ivucica/theoutcast/theoutcast/readme.txt

 This is a complete rewrite of The Outcast, from scratch, started since (effectively) December 26th 2006.
 Folder was created on December 16th, however it was only preparation for real programming.

-Currently it can log on, display character list, fetch the map from server, parse most gameworld packets in a stub manner.

-However, you can walk around, it will show text other people say.

-Sprite animations work for the most part, creatures are also (properly?) loaded and displayed.
+Currently it can log on, display character list, fetch the map from server, parse most gameworld packets in a stub manner, you can walk around, and it will show text other people say, sprite animations work for the most part, creatures are also (properly?) loaded and displayed.

 NOTE: This release is A MEMORY HOG and WILL USE YOUR MEMORY WITHOUT MERCY.
 It will ALLOCATE TONS OF MEMORY WITH EVERY STEP YOU MAKE, but it will NOT DEALLOCATE ANY MEMORY UNTIL EXIT.
 Consider yourself warned.

 1.b) Rant about the future

-T.er. w.ll b. a s.urc. c.de rel.ase .f old T.e Ou.c.st (but you didn't hear that from me).
+No significant plans.

 ---